Damage Control Inspection

 210715-N-OG067-1026

 PORTSMOUTH, VA.
 (Jul.
-15, 2021) - Sailors on board the amphibious assault ship USS Bataan (LHD 5) participate in a damage control inspection in the hangar bay Jul.
+15, 2021) - Sailors on board the amphibious assault ship USS Bataan (LHD 5) assist in clean up during a damage control inspection in the hangar bay Jul.
 15, 2021.
 Bataan is in port at General Dynamics NASSCO shipyard for a maintenance availability.
 (U.S. Navy photo by Mass Communication Specialist 2nd Class Hannah Mohr)

 |Date Taken: